Trails of clouds in binary black holes: Dynamics

 where $\bar \Gamma_{a(b)}$ is associated with both the reabsorption into the BH $(\Gamma_{a(b)})$, c.f. \eqref{eq:spectrum_R}, and the emission of GWs by the cloud itself $(\Gamma^{\rm GW}_{a(b)})$, c.f.~\eqref{eq:gw_from_cloud}.
 4pt

 To close the system, we also need to track the (instantaneous) occupancy of the cloud

-together with the (adiabatic) co-evolution of the BH mass and spin\footnote{Although these equations are sufficient for our purposes, a more accurate description requires balancing the change in the BH parameters with the flux at the horizon from the near-zone solution of the Klein-Gordon equation, co-evolved with the full orbital dynamics.
+together with the (adiabatic) co-evolution of the BH mass and spin\footnote{A more accurate description may be achieved by balancing the change in the BH parameters with the flux at the horizon from the near-zone solution of the Klein-Gordon equation, co-evolved with the orbital dynamics.
 See also~\cite{Takahashi:2023flk,Hui:2022sri,Kim:2025wwj}.}

 where the dependence on the decay width in \eqref{eq:D_a_tilde} enters upon taking the time derivative and replacing $\dot N_c$ by \eqref{eq:d_occup} with $\bar{\Gamma}_{a(b)}=\Gamma_{a(b)}$.
 Notice that this set of equations is coupled, and therefore also $\Gamma_{a(b)}$, $\Delta {\cal E}_{ab}$, etc., become dynamical variables through a varying coupling constant.
 4pt For some of the (short) narrow transitions that may occur in the $\mathcal{H}$ to early $\mathcal{B}$ regime, the effects due to GW depletion of the cloud (as well as ionization) are negligible.
 This allows us to approximate $\bar{\Gamma}_{ab} \simeq \Gamma_{ab}$~in~\eqref{eq:d_occup}, and eliminate~\eqref{eq:D_alpha}, yielding